google-site-verification=3fn4-vhUCA6X0ZyVQOBU-zk7Q3EImfbsmAszEw4icOk

 Musculoskeletal (multiple 2 or 4 week blocks)

-Under the guidance of our sports medicine fellowship-trained attending, we learn to develop clinical skills to prevent and manage sports-related injuries, as well as common musculoskeletal injuries in our family medicine patients.
-We rotate through a weekly sports medicine clinic on this rotation, focusing specifically on our musculoskeletal exam for diagnosis, and procedural training including joint injections.
+Under the guidance of our attendings, we learn to develop clinical skills to prevent and manage sports-related injuries, as well as common musculoskeletal injuries in our family medicine patients.
+We rotate through sports medicine clinic with our sports medicine trained attending, focusing specifically on our musculoskeletal exam for diagnosis, and procedural training including joint injections.
 During this rotation, we also spend time with our orthopedic surgeons in their clinic and in the operating room as a first assist.
 In addition, we spend time in the casting room learning how to apply casts.
 Our residency program is responsible for providing sports medicine coverage for Stagg High School's football team.
 On Fridays, during football season, we are on the sidelines to intervene when there are any sports-related injuries.
-We also help our local community college with sports physicals.
+We also help our local community college and high school with sports physicals.
+The program also provides sports physicals at Discovery academy, an alternative high school operated by the California National Guard for high-risk youths.

 Behavioral Science and Psychiatry (longitudinal)